AutoEZ v. 2

 Notice the equals sign (=) before the H. Whenever you want to tell Excel "the value of this field should be set equal to the current value for this variable" it is necessary to use a leading equals sign.
 In the dialog windows AutoEZ will include the sign if you forget, but that's not the case when you enter formulas directly in cells on a worksheet.

-Click OK in the dialog window.
+Click Apply and then Close in the dialog window.
 You'll see this message.

 This isn't an error, you haven't done anything wrong, and there is no need to repeat the Move/Copy operation.
-It just reminds you that the variable being used to control the move amount (H in this case) has not yet been given a value.
+It just reminds you that the variable being used to control the move amount (H in this case) has not yet been given a specific value.
 Since all variables have a default value of zero it appears (for now) that the Z axis coordinates for the wires have not changed.
-So let's see how to set values for H.
+So let's see how to set values for H. Click OK to dismiss the reminder message.

 Tab back to the Calculate sheet.
 In column B enter the same frequency for two more rows.
 You can just type "14" (without quotes), you don't have to explicitly enter the trailing ".000".
 Then specify that variable H is to have values of 0, 10, and 20.
 You do that by entering "H" (without quotes, upper or lower case) in cell C10, then values of 0, 10, and 20 in cells C11 through C13.
 Don't forget to press Enter after you've typed the final value of 20 in cell C13.
 On the Calculate sheet you do not put an equals sign before the H. Here you are merely telling AutoEZ which variable to change and what values it should have for the test cases.